 Welcome to Holden Beach.
-Whether you live here are just visiting, before enjoying our beautiful waters, please take a moment to read the information below with your family.
+Whether you live here or just visiting, before enjoying our beautiful waters please take a moment to read the information below with your family.
 We hope that you will have a great time in the water but always remember, safety first!

 SWIM WITH A BUDDY IN A SUPERVISED AREA.
 ATTENTION PARENTS: ALWAYS watch your children.
-Never leaven them alone in the water or on the beach even for a minute.
-ATTENTION KIDS AND PARENTS: NEVER swim alone, if you get into trouble and are alone, there will be no one available to help you.
+Never leave them alone in the water or on the beach even for a second.
+ATTENTION KIDS AND PARENTS: NEVER swim alone, if you get into trouble and are alone there will be no one available to help you.

 There are three types of currents that are found in our area: